apimatic/apimatic-cli/README.md

   $ apimatic api:import

 OPTIONS
-  --auth-key=auth-key  override current authentication state with an authentication key --file=file          Path to the API specification file to import
+  --api-entity=api-entity  API Entity ID of the API to be replaced --api-group=api-group    API group ID to create a new version for --auth-key=auth-key      override current authentication state with an authentication key --file=file              Path to the API specification file to import --fork                   create a new version of currently imported API --replace                replace the currently imported API with the new one

   --url=url                URL to the specification file to import.
 Can be used in place of the --file option if the API
                            specification is publicly available.

+  --version=version        version of the API to import

 EXAMPLE
   $ apimatic api:import --file="./specs/sample.json"